In Space, No One Can Hear You Scream! – But maybe you CAN look at some incredible alternative posters before you get ripped apart!

 “LV-426” – (Marko Manev)

 Once again Marko delivers what he does best – epic and atmospheric art that makes you instantly want to watch the movie again.
-Blending the Alien head into the derelict Space Jockey ship is a brilliant design choice, while the subtle glow from the helmet lights of the Nostromo crew members draw your eye towards them despite being dominated by the harsh landscape that surrounds them.
+Blending the Alien head into the derelict Space Jockey ship is a brilliant design choice, while the subtle glow from the helmet lights of the Nostromo crew members draw your eye toward them despite being dominated by the harsh landscape that surrounds them.
 This is my kind of poster art, silhouettes and dark magic!

 Alien Poster – (Candykiller / Brian Taylor)